EGI-Federation/documentation/content/en/users/tutorials/oidc-agent-fedcloudclient-terraform/_index.md

 `$EGI_SITE.tfvars` file that will be passed as an argument to terraform commands.

-> The network configuration can be tricky and is usually dependant on the site.
+> The network configuration can be tricky, and is usually dependant on the site.
 > For `IN2P3-IRES`, one has to request a floating IP from the public network IP
-> pool `ext-net` and assign this floating IP to the created instance, for
+> pool `ext-net`, and assign this floating IP to the created instance.
+For
-> another site it may not be needed, and in that case the `main.tf` will have to
+> another site it may not be needed, in that case the
+> [main.tf](#creating-the-main-terraform-deployment-file) will have to be
-> be adjusted accordingly.
+> adjusted accordingly.

 See the example `IN2P3-IRES.tfvars` below, to be adjusted according to the requirements and to the selected site and VO: